renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 1. Extract `route_name` from Envoy request headers or metadata
 2. Lookup route in `route_policies` configuration
+3. **Route Not Found**: If route not found, return `CONTINUE` instruction to Envoy (no policy execution)
-3. Map each policy in `request_policy_chain` to available agents:
+4. Map each policy in `request_policy_chain` to available agents:
    - Query agent registry for agents supporting each policy
    - Filter by health status (only healthy agents)
+   - Verify ALL policies can be mapped to available agents
+5. **All-or-Nothing Validation**: Check if all policies in the chain are supported
-   - Create execution plan grouping consecutive policies by agent
+   - If ALL policies can be mapped to agents: Create execution plan grouping consecutive policies by agent
+   - If ANY policy is unsupported: Skip entire policy chain, apply `default_policy.request_policy_chain` (log warning)
-4. If all policies can be mapped to agents, execute the chain across agents
+6. Execute the validated policy chain across agents in the correct order
-5. If some policies cannot be mapped, execute supported policies only (log warning)
-6. If route not found, apply `default_policy.request_policy_chain` (if configured)
-7. If no default policy or no agents available, return `CONTINUE` instruction to Envoy
+7. If default policy cannot be executed (no agents available), return `CONTINUE` instruction to Envoy

+**Important**: The order of agent execution follows the policy chain order.
+This may result in calling the same agent multiple times in non-sequential order (e.g., agent1 → agent2 → agent1 → agent3).

 **Policy-to-Agent Mapping Example:**
 ```